Custom questions can be used to request more specific information from your candidates.

 Multiple-choice

-A question with a limited set of answers — between two and ten — from which the candidate can choose.
+Multiple-choice questions have a limited set of answers — between two and ten — from which the candidate can choose.

 When to use | For closed questions, when you want to limit the possible answers from your candidates |